bisdn/bisdn.github.io/network_configuration/vlan_bridging_trunk.md

 ## Introduction

-A trunk port is a simply a port that can carry more than one VLAN.
+A "trunk port" describes a port that can forward more than one VLAN.
 We say that the port is trunked into several VLANs.
 This enables us to use a single port as an entry point for all VLANs configured on a switch, instead of one port per VLAN.
 The trunk port tags incoming packets and forwards them to their designated